Variety store

 An art gallery in Seattle's International District preserves the façade and some features of Higo Variety Store, an independent Japanese-American five and ten.

-A variety store, dollar store, or pound shop, historically also five and dime, is a retail store that sells general merchandise, such as apparel, auto parts, dry goods, toys, hardware, furniture, and a selection of groceries.
+A variety store is a retail store that sells general merchandise, such as apparel, auto parts, dry goods, toys, hardware, furniture, and a selection of groceries.
 It usually sells them at discounted prices, sometimes at one or several fixed price points, such as one dollar, or historically, five and ten cents.
-Variety stores, as a category, are different from general merchandise superstores, hypermarkets (such as those operated by Target and Walmart), warehouse clubs (such as Costco), grocery stores, or department stores.
+Variety stores, as a category, are different from general merchandise superstores, hypermarkets (such as those operated by Target and Walmart), warehouse clubs (such as Costco), grocery stores, cloth shop, slop shop or department stores.

 Dollar stores that sell food have been alleged to create food deserts: areas with limited access to affordable and healthy food.
 This is alleged to occur when dollar stores outcompete local businesses, and soon become some of the only grocery store–like businesses available in some areas.

+Terminology

+It may also be called a dollar store, or pound shop, historically also five and dime.